Self guided walking tour and FREE Map

 Finally, a new Walk the Walk post!
 This time I found a self-guided walk of ‘s Hertogenbosch (or: Den Bosch) on Route You.
-A walk that took me to the capital city of our province, Noord-Brabant, and on a sun filled day of hiking (and shopping) fun.
+A walk that took me to the capital city of our province, Noord-Brabant.
+Scroll down for all the sighs on route + a free map!

 Modern architecture at Paleiskwartier